 One day, she was told that he died in battle.
 Desperate, she decided to go to New York to try to forget and start a new life.
 What she did not know is that the area where Jerzy was located was released only three weeks after the others.
 When Jerzy finally managed to break free, he came looking for Cyla … three weeks too late.

 Jerzy’s family told him that Cyla died in a hospital in Stockholm, just before leaving for America.
-What he did not know was that it was a lie.
-Maybe because his family did not want him to marry a Jewish woman?
+But that it was a lie.
+Perhaps his family did not want him to marry a Jewish woman?

 “I could not believe it,” said Cyla.
 “I ended up finding his phone number.
 ‘Jurek, it’s me, your little Cyla!’
 When he heard my voice, when I called him at dawn, he immediately understood that it was his love from Auschwitz.”

 A few months later, Cyla decided to meet him.
 She was flying to Krakow.
-Jerzy was waiting for her at the airport with 39 roses in his hand … Love was reborn, and the emotion was immense.
+Jerzy was waiting for her at the airport with 39 roses in his hand.
+The emotion was immense.
 But Jerzy, who had married after the war, did not want to leave his wife or children.